 Gut dysbiosis means there’s an imbalance between good and bad microbes.
-This imbalance can lead to irritable bowel syndrome (IBS), constipation, diarrhea, colitis, and other conditions you may have not linked to your digestive tract like fibromyalgia and autoimmune diseases.
+This imbalance can lead to irritable bowel syndrome (IBS), constipation, diarrhea, gastritis, colitis, and other conditions you may have not linked to your digestive tract like fibromyalgia and autoimmune diseases.
 This article talks about dysbiosis causes, symptoms, how to test for dysbiosis, and how to heal gut dysbiosis.

 What are the Benefits of Good Gut Bacteria?